 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-The city has an ordinance (126-6 C.) that restricts animals (dogs and cats) from running at large.
+We have an ordinance (126-6 C.) that restricts animals (dogs and cats) from running at large.
 Brochures to publicize the “Cats Indoors” program that helps educate the public about the problems associated with free roaming cats are available at the public library and city hall.
 A link to the American Bird Conservancy “Cats Indoors” program has been established on the City's Bird City page.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-The City provides a variety of web links to the following important websites relating to birds and window collisions on its Bird City page.
+We provide a variety of web links to the following important websites relating to birds and window collisions on its Bird City page.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.